Sign up now for a

 I have learned that my tears serve no purpose.

-My cries have now become silent.
+My cries have now been silenced.

-My silent tears have turned into rage!
+And now my tears have turned into rage.

 I've learned this truth in my short time on Earth.

-To a new home, with unknown faces.
+to a new home with unknown faces.

-But still I cry silently.
+But, still, I must cry silently.

 They actually think they're in charge!

-Don't they know I'm on my own?
+Don't they realize I am on my own?

 I've learned how to cry silently.